Durand Cup: Post-independence

 FC Goa (in black) and Mohammedan SC (in white) lined up during the 2021 Durand Cup Final at Vivekananda Yuba Bharati Krirangan.

 In 2019, the tournament was jointly organised by the Armed Forces and the Government of West Bengal, thus relocated to West Bengal in favour for higher attendance figures.
 In that edition, Gokulam Kerala FC became the second football club from Kerala to win the tournament.
 In 2020, the tournament was cancelled due to the COVID-19 pandemic.
 In 2021, the Armed Forces decided to host the tournament in West Bengal, jointly with the Government of West Bengal, till 2025.
 As the significance of the tournament depraved, usually the participating Indian Super League (ISL) clubs would field their respective reserve squads, in order to focus on the more important league games.
 However, at 130th edition of the tournament, organisers took an effort to revive the legacy and most clubs decided to field full-strength squads.
 FC Goa became fourth Goan club to win the tournament by defeating Mohammedan SC.
 The following year, AIFF decided to make Durand Cup a mandatory tournament for all ISL clubs to participate since a club must play at least 27 domestic games to be eligible for AFC competitions, therefore AFC for the first time recognised Durand Cup as one of the cup tournaments of India.
 Hence, in the 131st edition, for the first time, all the clubs of ISL participated in the tournament along with five invited clubs from I-League and the usual four armed force teams.
-Due to expansion of the competition, the matches were hosted at more than one venue, alongside Kolkata, which was unprecedented till then.
+Due to expansion of the competition, the matches were hosted at more than one venue, alongside Kolkata, which was unprecedented till then.Recent editions of the Durand Cup have yielded notable outcomes, with finals largely hosted at Salt Lake Stadium, Kolkata.
+In the 131st edition (2022), Bengaluru FC defeated Mumbai City FC 2–1 to secure their maiden title.
+In the 132nd edition (2023), Mohun Bagan Super Giant overcame Emami East Bengal FC 1–0, ending a 23-year title drought and claiming their 17th championship.
+In the 133rd edition (2024), NorthEast United FC defeated Mohun Bagan Super Giant in the final to win their first major title.
+In the 134th edition (2025), NorthEast United FC successfully defended their crown by defeating Diamond Harbour FC, thereby becoming back-to-back champions.